TheRatG/symdep/README.md

 ```
 ulimit -Sn 4096; box build --verbose
 ```
-* Go to github and upload new `geggs.phar` into new release
+* Go to github and upload new `symdep.phar` into new release
 * Publish new manifest
 ```
 manifest publish:gh-pages TheRatG/symdep -vvv